 Start an Estate Proceeding

-- You may open the decedent’s safe deposit box to get the will only.
+- You may open sister’s safe deposit box to get the will only.
 Only the person who is eventually appointed by the court to act on behalf of your sister’s estate will be allowed to take out the rest of the contents of a safe deposit box.
 That person has to account to the court for the contents of the safe deposit box.

 - If there is a Will, you will need to bring the will to your County’s Surrogate’s Court.
 Call us at (212) 233-1233 if you need an attorney to assist you with the probate process.